 Now if you’ve been to Japan, or more precisely, Haneda airport, you’ll know how large it is.
 It’s absolutely enormous!
 That the passport was found 20 minutes after losing it was a miracle in itself and reinforced what I already knew – this was an arrangement from a higher, unseen dimension and all would be well.

 Acceptance and peace prevailed.

 Give up the need to know why things happen

-So I had my week in the beautiful Japanese Alps in a little city called Takayama and it was an awesome time.
+I had a wonderful week in the beautiful Japanese Alps in a little city called Takayama.
 The passport, or lack of it, didn’t interfere with my enjoyment or peace of mind once.

 When we returned to Haneda airport I was taken to a small office and my passport was returned to me.
 And that was that.

-We can never know why things happen but if we surrender in the moment to “everything is to teach us something” and remain calm, miracles can happen!
+We can never know why things happen but if we surrender in the moment to “everything is to teach us something” and remain calm, miracles do happen!